-“You gotta answer your DMs, man,” says Jairek Robbins, half laughing, in his latest Brilliant Thoughts interview with Tristan Ahumada.
-Robbins, who is an acclaimed business coach, best-selling author and motivational speaker, is also the new president of SUCCESS—a position he says started with an Instagram message.
+“You gotta answer your DMs, man,” says Jairek Robbins, an acclaimed business coach, best-selling author and motivational speaker, in his latest Brilliant Thoughts interview with Tristan Ahumada.
 “Opportunity is always knocking,” he adds, an idea he’s been reflecting on a lot lately.

 If opportunity is always knocking, it’s clear that Robbins is answering the call.
 From his early work in the nonprofit sector to traveling the world as an in-demand keynote speaker, Robbins has dedicated his life to inspiration.
 What motivates him?
 For Robbins, everything comes down to core values.

 You don’t have to be just like Jairek Robbins to work with him, but you do have to share his value of caring.
 Robbins says he only works with people who care about something larger than themselves, an act he describes as “finding your second mountain.”